 CoAG (2002) recently re-affirmed the importance of water property rights issues in dealing with the nation's salinity and water quality problems.
-The Council noted that the implications of changes to water property rights for investment and the impacts of the changes on water users, particularly farmers, also needed to be considered.
+The Council noted that the implications of changes to water property rights for investment and the impacts of the changes on water users, particularly farmers, needed to be considered.

-To clarify these issues, jurisdictions agreed to report to CoAG by September 2002 on opportunities for, and impediments to, better defining and implementing water property rights regimes (including water trading markets and, where appropriate, the responsibilities of water users).
-Jurisdictions will also report on how they are addressing uncertainties about property rights.
+- To clarify these issues, jurisdictions agreed to report to CoAG by September 2002 on opportunities for, and impediments to, better defining and implementing water property rights regimes (including water trading markets and, where appropriate, the responsibilities of water users).
+Jurisdictions will also report on how they are addressing uncertainties about property rights. - CoAG has attached a high level of importance to the establishment of an effective and efficient system of property rights for water, and to the need for water users to have certainty of access to water.